-With the exception of Figure 9.1.1., no continental divisions are presented in this edition.
-The editors welcome comments on the usefulness of the continental divisions used previously (and still used here in Figure 9.1.1.), and suggestions as to possibly more useful divisions and groupings of countries.
+No continental divisions are presented in this edition.
+The editors welcome comments on the usefulness of the continental divisions used previously and suggestions as to possibly more useful divisions and groupings of countries.

-For all of Section 1, users are reminded that the number of meetings for the current reporting year (2009) is expected to be around 80 percent of that extracted from the database five years hence.
+For all of Section 1, users are reminded that the number of meetings for the current reporting year (2010) is expected to be around 80 percent of that extracted from the database five years hence.